CatlordReal/CatlordReal/README.md

+# Overview

+Hello, I'm Kian.
+I'm a professional musician, and a backend developer experienced in C++ and C#.

 # "Skills"

 I use C# and C++ in a synergy-driven workflow powered by next-gen paradigm shifting, a rigorously functional Unix environment, and a meticulously engineered Neovim configuration that pushes Lua so far it starts counting from 0 again.
 My codebases leverage holistic object-oriented optimization and hyper-modular polymorphic patterns to maintain strong architectural clarity.
 Through disciplined pointer management and structured concurrency practices, I can confidently say I know 100f% of these languages.